aellison1558/Capstone_project_proposal/README.md

 Users can back many projects and projects can have many backers.
 Projects should display backers and total funding.

-Projects can also now be
-tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Projects's content.
+Users will be able to search for projects by project title.
+Once this is implemented, I will extend to a fuzzy search of project summary/description.

 [Details][phase-three]